copperwire/fbmc-quality/doc/clis.rst

 Downloading Data
 ----------------
 Pulling data from JAO and ENTSOE-Transparency can be quite slow.
-The data is cached locally in the :code:`~\\.linearisation_error` directory.
+The data is cached locally in the :code:`~\\.linearisation_data` directory.

 * You can pre download the data to disk using the CLIs eg,::